Louise Skjoldborg Lessél

 Consider which subjects are actually interesting to you and why you find them interesting.
 If you know what really interests you, don't be afraid to pursue it.
 Aim all your projects in that direction so you are always working with that specific concept or field.
 You can do that at ITU and it's great!

-Louise Skjoldborg Lessél, Independent event coordinator and concept developer«
+Louise Skjoldborg Lessél, BSc in Digital Media and Design (renamed Digital Design and Interactive Technologies), Independent event coordinator and concept developer«

 I chose Digital Media and Design because it looked really interesting and because it didn't require an existing portfolio to get in, as it does in e.g. the design school.
 I haven't studied at KEA (Copenhagen School of Design and Technology) or worked with website design for years like some of my fellow students had - I've just always been very creative and been good at facilitating creativity in others.
 Especially the role as facilitator was developed at ITU and that is probably one of the things I use the most in my everyday work now.